amadrian00/GenAIFinal/README.md

 │       ├── environment.yml                 # Environment configuration.
 │       └── main.py                         # Main script of the MolGAN model.
 │
+├── description.txt                         # Project documentation in .txt
-├── main.py                                 # Main script to perform evaluation of the models.
-├── metrics.py                              # Definition of the validity, uniqueness and novelty metrics.
+├── main.py                                 # Main script to perform evaluation of the models ├── metrics.py                              # Calculation of the validity, uniqueness and novelty metrics.
+Checks whether or not molecules are valid.
+And loads molecules from NetworkxX graphs.
+├──utils.py                                 # Functions for loading the generated graphs and obtain the SMILES representations.
 └── README.md                               # Project documentation

 ```

 ---